HCDigitalScholarship/summer-django/flask_2.md

     app.run()
 ```
 In the terminal run `$ python app.py`
+> You'll get an error if you haven't installed Flask.
+Just use `pip install flask`.
+In the future we'll use virtual enviornments.

 We can now serve content from our csv file to the web.
-Without any styling, it's really ugly.
+Without any styling it's really ugly.
 Let's add some HTML and CSS to make this look better.

 We'll need to make a few small changes to the application so that we're rendering an HTML template and not just sending text to the browser.
 Change the app to the following: